Subhranshu Roy

 Subhranshu Roy is an Indian politician of All India Trinamool Congress from the state of West Bengal.
 He is a two term member of the West Bengal Legislative Assembly.
 On 29 May 2017, he joined Bharatiya Janata Party and later Trinamool Congress suspended him for six years.
 He is the former MLA from Bijpur (Vidhan Sabha constituency).

 Political career

-He is a former leader of the All India Trinamool Congress.
+He is a former leader of the Trinamool Congress.
 On 28 May 2019, he joined the Bharatiya Janata Party in the presence of senior BJP leaders Mukul Roy and Kailash Vijayvargiya.

-On 11 June 2021, he along with his father Mukul Roy rejoined All India Trinamool Congress in the presence of Mamata Banerjee and others.
+On 11 June 2021, he along with his father Mukul Roy rejoined TMC in the presence of Mamata Banerjee and others.